pandeykumar/wkshop-elastic-search/README.md

     2. [Winlogbeat](https://www.elastic.co/guide/en/beats/winlogbeat/current/_winlogbeat_overview.html#_winlogbeat_overview) - Send Windows event logs to Elasticsearch
     3. [Import IIS logs into elasticsearch](https://blog.sstorie.com/importing-iis-logs-into-elasticsearch-with-logstash/)
-    4. Centralized access to log with simple functionality like tail.

 #### 2. Business Analytics
     Use Elasticsearch to manage business data and events to provide business functionality

     #### Examples
     1. Centralized all customer related data from differnt business units into ES and provide report access to users via customer portal

     2. Social Media data - source data from various social media accounts for a company and explore using Kibana.
 Get top hashtags, count the number of times a company's handle was in the tweet and posts

     3. Example E-commerce data to get analytics.
 For example for Ecomerce orders you can easily create analytics to explore sales by manufacturers.
 No of orders per day , sales by category , total revenue, weekly trends, monthly trends etc. Basically replaces a datawarehouse with more like setting alerts etc.

     4. Product catalogs and inventory can be uploaded and queried via dedicated apis for the app.
     We powered a game virtual goods shop with items listed under categories and sub categories.

 #### 3. APM ( Application performance monitoring)
     Application performance monitoring.
-Agents that integrate to the runtime and collects metrics from inside the application.
+Agents that integrate into the runtime and collects metrics from inside the application.
 For example how many objects created, how many garbage collected, cpu cycles on each methods calls etc...
     [APM for ASP.net](https://github.com/elastic/apm-agent-dotnet/blob/master/docs/intro.asciidoc)

 #### 4. Enterprise search
     Manage your traditional document search across devisions and integrate with other enterprise data.
     For example search for a KYC document for a customer along with interaction history all in one place.

 #### 5. Metrics
     Operating systems and services metrics.
 Disk IO, RAM, Cache , Swap etc.
     Apache metrics, Logstash mertric, RabbitMQ metrics.
 There are log of plugins available.

 #### 6. Alerts
     Raise alerts via slack, email etc when certain conditions are met on data in the indexes.
 Raise alert if you see more than 5 htto status code 500 in 5 minute interval.
     Raise alerts if avg response time for /createOrder endpoint is more than 2 sec.
     Usually enterprises pay lot of money to integrate with pager duty etc.
 #### 7. Performace Analyzer
     Provided by the Open Distro.
 Provides detailed visibility into netwrok, disk and OS stats.

-# Lets get some hands on experience with Elasticsearch cluster and Kibana
+## Lets get some hands on experience with Elasticsearch cluster and Kibana
 We will launch a 2 node cluster of Elasticsearch and 1 node of Kibana.
 Then we will upload some data and play with Kibana.